 It is a graphical way of showing the priorities for managing solid wastes.
 The first priority is to avoid the generation of wastes (e.g., reduced consumption of goods, less packaging) followed by recycling (paper, metals, plastics) and composting of source-separated organic wastes, followed by combustion with energy recovery (“waste-to-energy”), and finally landfilling.
 However, not all landfills are the same.
 Modern “sanitary” landfills require a serious investment and effort to protect surface and ground water and to collect landfill gas (LFG) and use it to generate energy.
 Therefore, the expanded hierarchy of waste management differentiates between better and worse types of landfills as illustrated below.

-Perfect Solutions For Municipal Solid Waste
+Resource recovery From Municipal Solid Waste

 THE BEST AVAILABLE TECHNOLOGY

 How Waste-to-Energy Works?